knpuniversity/javascript/knpu/ep3-webpack/pass-data-to-js.md

 into that variable.
 Yep, mixing Twig and JavaScript is kinda handy.

 But obviously... we can't start writing Twig code right in the middle of `RepLogApp.js`.
-Sign, nope, we need a *new* way to communicate from our server to JavaScript.
+Sigh, nope, we need a *new* way to communicate from our server to JavaScript.
 And there is a *great*... and simple solution.

 ## Refactoring initialRepLogs to an Argument